cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

 :::

 You should now be jailbroken with Sileo installed on your home screen.
 You can use Sileo to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.

+## Installing necessary software

+1. Open the Sileo application
+1. Tap on the "Search" tab
+1. Search for "libiosexec1"
+1. Tap "Modify", then Tap "Upgrade"
+1. Tap the "Queued" bar at the bottom of the page
+1. Tap "Confirm"
+1. Once finished, tap "Done"
+1. Search for "libhooker (common)", "PreferenceLoader", and "RocketBootstrap" and add them to the queue by pressing "Install"
+    - While we're preparing the queue, do not install the anything that is queued until after we've selected all our programs to install
+1. Tap the "Queued" bar at the bottom of the page
+1. Tap "Confirm"
+1. Once finished, tap 'Restart SpringBoard'